Ningreka/EV-Eye/README.md

 Data_tobii: The gaze references provided by Tobii Pro Glasses 3.
 The tobiisend.txt file records the system time when TTL signal is send to Tobii Pro Glasses 3, the tobiittl.txt records the TTL signal receiving time in the glasses internal clock.
-The introduction of gazedata, scenevideo, imudata and eventdata can be find in: [https://www.tobii.com/products/eye-trackers/wearables/tobii-pro-glasses-3#form](https://)
+The detailed introduction about gazedata, scenevideo, imudata and eventdata can be find in: [https://www.tobii.com/products/eye-trackers/wearables/tobii-pro-glasses-3#form](https://)
   ```
   -Data_tobii
   ├─ user1